 Draw that doesn’t require a lot of support

-Alchemist, Caravan, Cursed Village, Den of Sin, Governor, Hireling, Hunting Party, Laboratory, Lost City, Sauna/Avanto, Scrying Pool, Stables
+Alchemist, Apprentice, Archive, Battle Plan, Caravan, Cursed Village, Den of Sin, Destrier, Fellowship of Scribes, Figurehead, Governor, Hireling, Hostelry, Hunter, Hunting Party, Laboratory, Longship, Lost City, Mountain Folk, Research, Sauna/Avanto, Sibyl, Stables, Warlord

 Draw that requires some other non-village support

 Most draw cards require some support in order to work.
-With this list of cards, you will need some support in order to make them work, but I find that the support is there enough that it’s frequently worth going for these cards as a source of draw.
+With this list, you will need some support in order to make them work, but I find that the support is there enough that it’s frequently worth going for these as a source of draw.

 - Advisor needs a deck with few enough bad cards in it that you can reasonably expect to draw something good.